-Objetivos del trabajo

-Aims
+Pérez-Luque A.J., …

+…

+Abstract

+…

+- Trees showed resilience to drought events, despite the ‘a priori’ vulnerability that they can express as a result of the impact of climate change on relict stands resulting from intensive land-use in history.

+- Oak resilience to drought followed a dryness gradient: Northern populations, which thrive under a drier climate, were less resilient to drought both in primary and secondary growth than Southern populations where lower altitudes were also less resilient than those at high-altitudes.

+- Oak resilience was inversely related to drought intensity: trees were less resilient to the 2005 drought ¿??which was the most intense of the two studied????

+…

+Introduction

+Habla de global change, de relict populations por clima y land-use.
+Luego introduces muy bien la zona en M-M así que en la introducción puedes meter el tema más generico para que no parezca local lo que hacs.

+…
-In this study we combined remote sensing information and dendroecological methods to evaluate the drought impacts in both greenees and growth of Q. pyrenaica forests in Sierra Nevada.
-Specifically,

-The aims of this work were:

-To quantify how two extreme drought events influenced the greenness and radial growth of Q. pyreancia forests in their rear edge,

-to analyze the resilience of these forests to successive extreme drought events,

-and to explore differences in the resilience metrics between populations located in contrasting slopes within the rear edge of the distribution of this species.Do northern and southern populations of Pyrenean oak forests differ in their resistance, resilience or recovery to extreme drought events?
+Relict populations driven by historical land-use at their climatic (either altitudinal or latitudinal) rear-edge can be particularly vulnerable to climate change.
+In this study we combined remote sensing information and dendroecological methods to evaluate the drought impacts in both canopy greenees (as a proxy to primary growth) and radial growth of Q. pyrenaica forests in Sierra Nevada.
+Specifically, the aims of this work were: (1) To quantify how two recent extreme drought events influenced primary and secondary growth of Q. pyreancia forests in their rear edge; (2) to analyze the resilience of these forests to successive extreme drought events, both in recent times and in the long-term using time-series of radial growth; (3) and to explore differences in the resilience metrics between populations located in contrasting ecological conditions within the rear edge of the distribution of this species.
+In addition, within the region of study we were interested to assess whether the effect of aspect and microclimatic conditions expressed in northern and southern populations of Pyrenean oak forests differ in their resistance, resilience and recovery to extreme drought events.

 Materials and methods